How To Use This Site

 1890 Douglas restricted the watering of lawns between 4 and 8 p.m.
 Attribution: Wyoming State Historical Society.

 1899 The Wild Bunch robbed the Union Pacific Overland Flyer No. 1 near Wilcox, taking between $30,000 and $60,000.
 This robbery is famous in part for the large amount taken, but also for the destruction of a rail car by explosives which were used to open a safe.
-This is depicted in the film Butch Cassiday and the Sundance Kid.
+This is depicted in the film Butch Cassidy and the Sundance Kid.
 Attribution: On This Day.

-1924 Congress passes the Indian Citizenship Act conferring citizenship on all Native Americans born within the territorial limits of the country.
+1924 Congress passes the Indian Citizenship Act, conferring citizenship on all Native Americans born within the territorial limits of the country.

 1939 Guernsey State Park Museum opened.
 Attribution: Wyoming State Historical Society.